julianfbeck/vitomuci-cli/README.md

 **Vitomuci** is a video to mp3 converter that splits the video file into small audio clips and combines them into one album with a generated cover.
 It is also possible to download videos and playlists directly and split them into clips.
 It is inspired by the [sub2srs](http://subs2srs.sourceforge.net/#extract_audio) extract Audio from Media Tool.
-## Pros and cons of Vitomuci compared to sub2srs audio tool
+## Pros and cons of Vitomuci compared to sub2srs audio extraction tool
 ### Pros:
 * Vitomuci can be executed from the command line, which is faster than clicking around in a GUI.
 * Mp3 clips can be combined into one album with a generated cover, which makes it easier to use on iPods etc.